dbeniamine/vim-mail/README.markdown

 phone etc.).
 To enable to preview window on completion, add to your vimrc:

     set completeopt=preview

+To synchronise your address book, in normal mode, type:

+    <LocalLeader>a

 If you don't want this completion you can either not use the plugin or add the following line to your vimrc: